BreakOut West Code of Conduct

 BreakOut West Safer Spaces Policy

-As outlined in this document, patrons (any person attending a public event of BreakOut West) and performers (any artist who has been programmed to showcase at the festival or other special events of BreakOut West) have the right to address a concern related to these guidelines with BreakOut West Venue Managers or Organizers and have that concern addressed in a respectful and timely manner.
+As outlined in this document, patrons (any person attending a public event of BreakOut West) volunteers and performers (any artist who has been programmed to showcase at the festival or other special events of BreakOut West) have the right to address a concern related to these guidelines with BreakOut West Venue Managers or Organizers and have that concern addressed in a respectful and timely manner.
 Patrons, volunteers and performers also have the right to be made aware of these guidelines by BreakOut West, as they are expected to comply with the policies contained within this document.

-As an additional note, any services offered by the festival for a patron who has experienced an incident are to be extended for the evening of the incident unless otherwise indicated.
+Any services offered by the festival for a patron who has experienced an incident are to be extended for the evening of the incident unless otherwise indicated.

-1. All volunteers, venue managers and core BreakOut West staff are required to attend Safer Spaces training through an accredited organization, workshop to be organized by festival organizers at the expense of WCMA.
+1. All volunteers, venue managers and core BreakOut West staff are required to attend Safer Spaces training through an accredited organization.
+Workshop to be organized by festival organizers at the expense of WCMA.

-a) Reviews of policy and practices as they relate to the event and organization will be done annually with additional workshops done as relevant to ensure all information regarding safe spaces is up-to-date and ongoing education is occurring.
+a) Reviews of policy and practices as they relate to the event and organization will be done annually with additional workshops done as relevant to ensure all information regarding safer spaces is up-to-date and ongoing education is occurring.

 3. WCMA has a responsibility to advise all contracted performers of our policies regarding the creation of safer spaces and zero tolerance for incidents in the various spaces occupied by BOW events.
 A copy of our safer spaces policy will be provided in all artist packages.
 All artist offers and contracts will include the zero tolerance policy statement.